Konstantinos Vardis

 Computer Scientist

 My work focuses on computer graphics and vision R&D, with emphasis on rendering, neural graphics, and learned 3D content generation.
-I hold a PhD from the Athens University of Economics and Business (AUEB) and am currently based in Zürich, Switzerland, working as a Principal Researcher at Huawei's Zürich Research Center.
+I hold a PhD from the Athens University of Economics and Business (AUEB) and am based in Zürich, Switzerland.

 Research Interests: 3D Generative AI, Light Transport, GPU Computing